PFython/cleverdict/README.md

     >>> type(x.to_list)
     <class 'method'>

-If you use JSON, you can export your dictionary data easily with `.to_json()` but all your values must be capable of being serialised to JSON obviously, so no Python sets or custom objects unless you convert them to something that JSON *can* handle first:
+If you use JSON, you can export your dictionary data easily with `.to_json()` but all your values must be capable of being serialised to JSON individual, so you'll have to convert things like Python sets and custom objects to something that JSON *can* handle first:

     >>> x.to_json()
     '{"total": 6, "usergroup": "Knights of Ni"}'

     # Or output to a file:
     >>> x.to_json(file_path="mydata.json")

 You can also use the `.to_list()` method to generate a list of key/value pairs: